Server-Side Request Forgery Attack Explained: Definition, Types, Protection

 Non-Blind SSRF

-The most harmful of all is usually the non-blind SSRF, as data from an arbitrary URL can be exfiltrated and sent to the threat actors who made the query.
+The most harmful of all is usually the non-blind SSRF.
+Data from an arbitrary URL can be exfiltrated and sent to the threat actors who made the query.
 The non-blind SSRF enables hackers access to information that will help them launch other attacks.

 Server-Side Request Forgery Attacks Prevention Measures